Your Questions Answered

 Of course beach, trail or street cleanups are a great way to make a difference and provide and opportunity to encourage others to be involved too.
 Remember, rubbish on the land may easily end up as rubbish in the ocean.

 What might happen if we don’t stop marine pollution?

 There is a direct correlation between the amount of single-use plastic used and the amount of plastic marine pollution.
-Scientists estimate that if we don’t change the way we use plastic, by 2050, there will be more plastic in the ocean by weight than fish!
 All marine habitats and species will be impacted.
 There are already identifiable pieces of plastic found in remote locations such as the Mariana Trench – the deepest point in the ocean – and the Arctic.
 Soon, there will be very few unpolluted places for us to enjoy and for marine life to thrive.
 We will witness even more of the negative effects, such as whale strandings, with animals and fish dying as a result of entanglement or ingesting plastic.

 Do you think the plastic problem lies in the consumers’ awareness, or attitudes and behaviours?